Tax Policy

 Taxes impact the savings and investment decisions of individuals and corporations and are a necessary means for funding the government.

-SIFMA believes reasonable taxation and economic growth are not mutually exclusive and encourages policymakers to consider both when contemplating changes to the tax code.
+SIFMA believes reasonable taxation and economic growth are not mutually exclusive and encourages policymakers to weigh impacts on growth and competitiveness when contemplating changes to the tax code.
 Many of SIFMA’s members are global taxpayers as well, therefore international standards for raising revenue should consider the highly regulated nature of the financial services industry.
-SIFMA’s member firms are willing and prepared to help policymakers wade through the nuances and goals of their respective tax policy.
+SIFMA’s member firms are willing and prepared to help policymakers wade through the nuances and goals of their respective tax policies.

 Capital Gains and Dividends